fereber1294/nomad/README.md

 # nomad
-app for nomads and people who wants to transform their spaces
+app for nomads and people that want to transform their personal spaces.